|

 Simply because "the government" now holds that no crime is committed

-in abortion, that murder is not done
+in abortion, that murder is not done — is absolutely useless to me.

-ease my conscience, nothing to attenuate my guilt, nothing to assuage
+It does nothing to ease my conscience, nothing to attenuate my guilt,

-instinctively feel are wrong
+things that I instinctively feel are wrong — even terribly wrong

-are perfectly okay.
+— are perfectly okay.
 Normal.
 Natural.
-Even while
+Even while everything inside

 brutal toward prayerful protestors while on their "paid details" (paid,

-of course, by the clinic)
+of course, by the clinic) — will demonstrate why in gratuitously

-but too often "go along or go to jail."
+to get along”, but too often “go along or go to jail.”

 So I sit, 45 years later, and fear even to voice my sorrow, openly express